lmstudio-ai/venvstacks/docs/overview.rst

 .. code-block:: console

-   $ python -m venvstacks local-export --output-dir demo_export sklearn_demo/venvstacks.toml
+   $ venvstacks local-export --output-dir demo_export sklearn_demo/venvstacks.toml

 Given that even considering the use of ``venvstacks`` implies that some layer archives may be of significant size (a fully built `pytorch` archive weighs in at multiple gigabytes, for example),